gdm413229/swwmgz_m/README.md

 commissioned by the mad dictator god Nedoshiaan, before his defeat.

 Primary fire initiates the charge process for one shot.
-Once it has completed charging, using either fire button will release the shot.
-Make sure to keep some distance from your targets, because the resulting blast has a pretty nasty amount of splash damage.
+Once it has completed charging, pressing it again then will release the shot.
+Make sure to keep some distance from your targets, because the resulting blast might catch you in its violent chain reaction.

 Secondary fire swaps the orientation of the ammo box, allowing for a "reverse charge".
 The result of this is an implosion of massive strength located at a